stripe-certification/actions/README.md

 # actions

-Collection of private Actions for operating Stripe's Training &amp; Cert program.
+Collection of Actions for operating Stripe's Training &amp; Cert program.

 ## Building an Action